compuphase/ARM-disassembler/readme.md

 ## Code pool

 While disassembling, the ARM-disasm library inspects `LDR` instructions to find the start of literal pools, and it inspects the branch instructions to find the end of literal pools.
 Literal pools may appear in the middle of a function (with the code branching around it).
-It builds a map of known locations for instructions or literals, which it refers to as the "code map".
+It builds a map of known locations for instructions or literals, which it refers to as the "code pool".

 When you throw completely unrelated bits of binary code at `disasm_thumb`, `disasm_arm` or `disasm_buffer`, you will need to clear the code pool in between those calls.
 Otherwise, there is a risk that an instruction isn't decoded, because the address was flagged as "literal pool" during the disassembly of an earlier block of code.